kebag-logic/pipewire/src/modules/module-avb/doc/INSTALL.md

 ## Make stream connections in Hive

 1. Download and install Hive from [https://github.com/christophe-calmejane/Hive/releases](https://github.com/christophe-calmejane/Hive/releases)
-2. Run Hive and connect the Milan device to the Pipewire instance
+2. Run Hive and connect the Milan device to the PipeWire instance